 The design philosophy goes beyond single-purpose infrastructure, allowing this stormwater project to create the opportunity for more impactful improvements to the district at a price the city can afford.
 The preferred improvement solution is tens of millions of dollars less than previous solutions.
-When complete, this integrated flood reduction project will also have the additional benefit of helping the city meet its federal consent decree to reduce combined sewer overflow (CSO) to Brush Creek.
+When complete, this integrated flood reduction project will also help the city meet its federal consent decree to reduce combined sewer overflow (CSO) to Brush Creek.

 During design, other project performance improvements will be evaluated, including real-time controls of the storage volume, stormwater reuse opportunities, and integration with another green infrastructure project downstream, to increase performance and maximize the benefit of both projects.